||Sign in to rate

 However, drawing the seam lines with a mechanical pencil is faster, easier, and more precise than basting onto templates for EPP— plus you can use the fussy cut pieces with other shapes printed with Inklingo!

-The only difference is that with Inklingo is that there is a SECOND METHOD of fussy cutting that is even easier and doesn’t waste fabric!
+The only difference is that with Inklingo there is a SECOND METHOD of fussy cutting that is even easier and doesn’t waste fabric!
 With

 Inklingo, you can print identical sheets of fabric to get results similar to Stack n Whack™ or One Block Wonder.